shahrzads/Synthetic-Data-Generation-Pipeline-Design/README.md

 # Synthetic-Data-Generation-Pipeline-Design

+## Pipeline Workflow
+Frameworks used for synthetic dataset generation and response generation: **openai, huggingface, pandas**

+**Synthetic Dataset Generation Procedure**:

+1. Load the initial dataset from huggingfce and extract its questions
+2. Preprocess the data including converting to lower case and removing punctuations (refer to the codebase for mo details)
+3. Construct a prompt to modify a given question.
+   - This function is responsible for creating a prompt.
+The prompt is a combination of the input question and a modification instruction of the question based on its structure and information.
+4. Use OpenAI's api to generate synthetic questions based on the generated prompt in the previous step.
+5. Save the generated synthetic dataset (`questions.csv`).

+**Automatic Response Generation**
+Since the goal is to generate responses for supervised fine-tuning of LLMs via Direct Policy Optimization (DPO), the final output should contain question, chosen response, and rejected response columns.
+So, for each question, we need both correct and incorrect responses.
+The `generate_response` function is responsible for generating the responses (either correct or incorrect), based on the passed boolean parameter `chosen`.
+The response is generated based on the prompt that asks OpenAI api to generate a correct/incorrect response for the given question.

+Finally, all the questions and their corresponding chosen/rejected responses are saved in a file (`questions_and_responses.csv`)

 ## Quality Evaluation of the Generated Questions and Responses
 Evaluating the quality of synthetically generated questions and their corresponding responses (chosen and rejected), especially in a specialized domain like healthcare, requires careful consideration of both linguistic quality and domain-specific accuracy.
 Here are some metrics and criteria that can help to assess the effectiveness of the generated dataset:
 1. **Linguistic Quality**